 - Theoretically, at any point in time, you can drop your current state and rebuild the whole system by just reprocessing all the messages received.

-Another nice thing about this pattern it that it pushes you to think about the events of your system before thinking about how the actual structure will look like.
-It might be counter-intuitive at first, as we have learned how to design a system by drawing entities and properties, but it is well aligned with another common DDD recommendation: thinking about how your services will communicate with each other first to easily identify domains.
+Another nice thing about this pattern is that it pushes you to think about the events of your system before thinking about how the actual structure will look like.
+It might be counterintuitive at first, as we have learned how to design a system by drawing entities and properties, but it is well aligned with another common DDD recommendation: thinking about how your services will communicate with each other first to easily identify domains.

 Event Sourcing | Event Logging Flow

 The most common flow for event sourcing is similar to the following:

 - Message Receiver is responsible for converting the incoming request into an event and validating it.

 - Event Store is responsible for storing the events sequentially and notifying the listeners.

 - Event Listener: As you might guess, this is the code in-charge of executing the respective business logic according to each event type.